EN | FR

 • Define requirements and validate solution design.

-• Lead User Acceptance Testing (UAT) in their area.
+• Lead UAT in their area.

 • Train and support end-users.